 Blogging does not merely change your life.
 Additionally, it changes the life of the reader.
 And since blogs are free for the audience and open to the general public, on many fronts, it is a way of giving.
-It is a selfless service to devote your time, energy, and worldview into a piece of writing and after that offer it to anybody who would like to read it.
+It is selfless service to devote your time, energy, and worldview into a piece of writing and after that offer it to anybody who would like to read it.
 Others will quickly get inspiration from your writing…and that’s an awesome feeling.

 7. It serves as a personal journal After Retirement

-Blogging serves the same roles a personal journal after retirement.
+Blogging serves the same roles as a personal journal after retirement.
 It trains us to be observant and give full weight to the personal growth we are experiencing.
-It trains our minds to follow the life and articulate the alterations we are going through.
+It trains our minds to follow life and articulate the alterations we are going through.
 Your blog turns into a digital record of your life after retirement that is saved “in the cloud.”
 As a result, it may never be lost, stolen, or destroyed by the fire.